OPINION: The mobile landscape in the UK is about to drastically shift in the coming weeks and months.

 Three has gained a lot of traction in recent years as plucky underdogs that are innovative with plans, pricing and customer benefits.

-It was the only network to vow not to hike tariffs on 4G contracts and, while rivals love to cap customers’ monthly allowance, Three is the only carrier offering customers all you-can-eat 4G data plans, and at a ridiculously reasonable price too (from £15 a month SIM-only).
+It was the only network to vow not to hike tariffs on 4G contracts and, while rivals love to cap customers’ monthly allowance,

 The pioneering Feel At Home initiative allows users to travel to 16 different countries and use their normal minutes, texting and data allowance without any extra cost.
 What a massive and long overdue advantage that is for British travellers and holidaymakers.